Click here for a list and brief descriptions of The Center for Home Care Policy & Research’s active projects at VNSNY.

 The goal of these projects is to foster equitable and cost-effective policies for home- and community-based care by analyzing, understanding, and disseminating information on post-acute and long-term care policies and how they influence access to and the use, costs, and outcomes of care.

-In this area, the goal is to help communities collect, interpret, and use consumer-derived and other types of data to inform planning and action in the following areas: increasing awareness about and prioritizing aging issues; designing and implementing plans to support the Services provided in the home that are medically related, such as nursing care, rehabilitation therapy, or services from a medical social worker., well-being, and independence of all older residents; and allocating community resources more effectively.
+In this area, the goal is to help communities collect, interpret, and use consumer-derived and other types of data to inform planning and action in the following areas: increasing awareness about and prioritizing aging issues; designing and implementing plans to support the health, well-being, and independence of all older residents; and allocating community resources more effectively.

 You can also learn more about the Center by visiting our Research Center History page.